AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous reviewers for their helpful feedback.
 We acknowledge Peterhouse College at University of Cambridge for funding Qianchu Liu's PhD research.
 The work was also supported by the ERC Consolidator Grant LEXICAL: Lexical Acquisition Across Languages (no 648909) awarded to Anna Korhonen.
 We also appreciate many helpful discussions and feedback from our colleagues in the Language Technology Lab.